uric/cosmo-docs/user_guide.md

 The bash middleware type is a concrete type that uses the bash executer plugin to implement the lifecycel operations.

 ## Beginners
+In this section we will take a step forward and learn how to work with OpenStack built in types

 ### Working with Openstack built in types
 Cloudify 3.0 includes support for OpenStack main types such as: